lastrust/community-modules/StakingRewards/README.md

 #### recoverERC20

-Transfer ERC20 tokens back from this contract to the owner except staking token, callable only when unpaused and by owner.
+Transfer ERC20 tokens back from this contract to the owner except staking token, callable only by owner.

 | name         |  type   |              description |
 | :----------- | :-----: | -----------------------: |